TusharK-09/TusharK-09/README.md

 ## Hello, I’m Tushar Koundal 👋

-I’m a second-year Computer Science and Engineering student at Chitkara University, interested in **web development** and **backend technologies**.
+I’m a Third-year Computer Science and Engineering student at Chitkara University, interested in **web development** and **backend technologies**.
 I enjoy learning new things and applying them to real-world projects to improve my skills and knowledge.

 ---